de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 }
 ```

-Although MyBook inherits title from Book, the field title is still protected.
-Therefore, class Table cannot access the protected field title of MyBook.
+Although the class MyBook inherits the field title from the class Book, the access modifier is still protected.
+Therefore, the class Table cannot access the protected field title of MyBook since the class Table is not a child class of MyBook.

-In addition, the keyword protected cannot be applied to class.
+Also, we cannot apply the protected access modifier to a class.

 ## Public

-Public is an access modifier that allows access from anywhere and can be applied to class.
+The access modifier public allows access from anywhere, and we can apply it to a class.

 ```java
 package A;